Digital Blueprint for NHS WalesReferencesSystemsWelsh Master Patient Index (EMPI)

 Welsh Master Patient Index (EMPI)

 eMPI — the Welsh master patient index — is the national patient-identity reconciliation system for NHS Wales.
-It has been linked to patient record mixups, with documented incidents in DHCW board papers.

 What is eMPI?
 It is the Welsh master patient index — the national patient-identity reconciliation system that links a patient's records across NHS Wales systems. eMPI has been linked to patient record mixups (cases where one patient's data has been associated with another's record).
 The clinical-safety implications of patient-identity errors are direct: wrong information delivered to a clinician at the point of care.